Why is this medication prescribed?

 How should this medicine be used?

 Bromfenac ophthalmic comes as a solution (liquid) to instill in the eyes.
-It is usually instilled in the affected eye(s) once a day beginning one day before cataract surgery, on the day of the surgery, and for 14 days after the surgery.
+It is usually instilled in the affected eye(s) once or twice a day for 14 days after cataract surgery.
+Your doctor may also tell you to use bromfenac the day before and on the day of the surgery, depending on the brand of bromfenac ophthalmic your doctor has prescribed.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use bromfenac ophthalmic exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 - Wash your hands thoroughly with soap and water.